 A recent study of healthcare executives revealed that 45% of those surveyed believe the rapid advancement in new technology and innovations are positioned to disrupt the healthcare industry.
 According to Dr. Kaveh Safavi, Senior Managing Director at Accenture’s Health practice, “the future of care will demand rethinking core assumptions about the intersection of people and technology.”

 The same research reports that 69% of healthcare payers and providers are currently adopting or piloting artificial intelligence (AI) as part of their protocols.
-The use of AI, machine learning, and predictive analytics are just a few of the emerging healthcare technologies that we’re seeing continue to evolve in 2021.
+There have been plenty of advancements in technology today, from science/laboratory equipment like that found on https://www.sciquip.co.uk/products/shaking-incubators.html, the use of AI, machine learning, and predictive analytics are just a few of the emerging healthcare technologies that we’re seeing continue to evolve in 2021.

 Artificial Intelligence and Predictive Modeling

 Research continues on the use of Artificial Intelligence and Machine Learning algorithms to create predictive analytic models.
 In such cases, software can be used to monitor patients and warn them of potential adverse events.

 Doctors at New York’s Mount Sinai Health System built a machine learning model that helped more quickly identify high risk and mortality likelihood in COVID-19 patients.
 By analyzing data from more than 4,000 patients, clinicians were able to predict critical events, such as intubation or mortality.

 IoT and Wearables